 Watershed Watch Salmon Society published a paper in 2019 looking at incidental catch of wild fish in BC salmon farms.
 The companies are only required to report incidental catch at certain times: when harvesting, during transfer, or when the nets are removed.
 This implies that at other times, while wild fish are likely in the pens, they are not monitored.

 In August that year, Mainstream culled another 47,000 herring at their nearby Millar Channel facility.
-That makes a total of 405,000 tonnes of herring, that summer alone.
+That makes a total of 405,000 herring, that summer alone.

 If those numbers are anywhere near average numbers, BC salmon farms could at any moment be hosting a total of more than ten million wild herring!